Can You Swallow Nicotine Pouches? Safety Guide & What Happens

 vs. Vaping Liquid

 Swallowing e-liquid is significantly more dangerous than swallowing a pouch.
-E-liquids are concentrated nicotine solutions—as little as 10 mL can deliver 100+ mg of nicotine and cause severe toxicity.
+E-liquids are concentrated nicotine solutions — as little as 10 mL can deliver 100+ mg of nicotine and cause severe toxicity.
 A pouch is far less concentrated.
+For a broader comparison of the two formats, see nicotine pouches vs vaping.

 vs. Caffeine Tablets